aflaxman/dp_2020_census/methods.md

    impact of including certain invariants.

-3. We searched for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.
+3. We searched for bias in the residuals from (1), with our hypothesis that the DP counts are larger than precise counts in spatial areas with high homogeneity and DP counts are smaller than precise counts in areas with low homogeneity.
 We based this hypothesis on the expected impact of the non-negativity constraints included in the optimization steps of the TopDown algorithm.
 For each detailed query with a negative value for its noisy count, the optimization step will increase the value to make the results logical, and this reduction in variance must tradeoff some increase in bias.
-To quantify the scale of the bias introduced by optimization, for each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed histogram that contained a true count of zero, and we examined the bias (mean residual) of the corresponding counts from TopDown stratified by homogeneity index.
+To quantify the scale of the bias introduced by optimization, for each geographic area, we constructed simple homogeneity index by counting the cells of the detailed histogram that contained a precise count of zero, and we examined the bias, defined as the DP count minus precise count, for these areas when stratified by homogeneity index.

-We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to protecting privacy, Simple Random Sampling (i.e. sampling without replacement) for a range of sized samples.
+4. We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to protecting privacy, Simple Random Sampling (i.e. sampling without replacement) for a range of sized samples.
    To do this, we generated samples without replacement of the 1940 Census Data for a range of sizes, and applied the same calculations from (1) and (2) to this alternatively perturbed data.